BioComputingUP/mocafe/README.md

 6. push to your GitHub account with `git push origin`
 7. create a Pull Request (PR) from your GitHub fork (go to your fork's webpage and click on "Pull Request."
 You can then add a message to describe your proposal.)

-If you'd like to add a mathematical model to *mocafe*, the `litforms` package is the right place for it.
+If you'd like to add a mathematical model to Mocafe, the `litforms` package is the right place for it.
 It is sufficient to add a module containing, at least, a method returning the FEniCS `Form` of your model of interest.
 Also, consider adding complete documentation and references for it.